viet34tqc/notebook/interview.md

 - Cannot call `new` with arrow function
 - There is no `argument` variable in arrow function
+- We can use arrow function to preserve the `this` value of that function, because `this` value inside the function can be unpredictable because it is determined by the execution context.
+Using `bind()` does the same

 ## Stack and heap